AzorianSolutions/powertran/docs/configuration.md

 #### PT_MYSQL_PORT (int)

 The port number of the MySQL server.
-If not specified, the default port number of 3306 will be used.
+If not specified, the default port number of `3306` will be used.

 #### PT_MYSQL_USER (str)

 The username of the MySQL user that has access to the Powercode database.
+If not specified, the default username of `root` will be used.

 #### PT_MYSQL_PASSWORD (str)